Frequently Asked Questions

 LA Fashion Week is time of year when a number of international fashion collections — many of them from the West Coast — are presented to buyers, media and the public.
 Shows are created by various independent producers located throughout the city.

 When is it?

-March and October, approximately.
+March and October.
 It comes about a month after the beginning of New York Fashion Week, and directly follows Paris Fashion Week.

 Calendar of Events?